Gloomcat/goit-pythonweb-hw-12/README.md

 # FastAPI Contacts API

 ## Overview
-This is a FastAPI-based application that provides a RESTful API for managing contacts.
+This is a FastAPI-based application that provides a RESTful API for managing contacts and user authentication.

 ## Installation